 — Richard Brown, Vice President of Philanthropy, American Express”

 Partner With Us

-We understand how community-led and community-based initiatives can help build a foundation for real change and greater transformation.
+At CCL, we understand how community-led and community-based initiatives can help build a nonprofit or foundation for real change and greater transformation.
 We can partner with your organization to create customized leadership solutions that allow you to expand your impact and the meaningful work you bring to the world.